katelynrae/Documentation/docs/key-concepts/node-labelling.md

   2. Look for a property on the node with a key of ‘name’ (regardless of case), and try to retrieve this value.
   3. Show the text "No 'name' variable!"

-If you are seeing unexpected results, such as "No 'name' variable!" messages, ensure you have constructed your protocol or your data in a way that satisfies a rule with a higher precidence.
+If you are seeing unexpected results, such as "No 'name' variable!" messages, ensure you have constructed your protocol or your data in a way that satisfies a rule with a higher precedence.
 For example, ensure you have correctly created a 'name' variable for the node type, and that this variable is assigned a value within your interview.

 For advanced functionality, such as calculating a node label dynamically, see "custom node labelling".